-- Just like in the APB, only Depreciation Allowance on the Purchased Equipment incurred over the duration of the Program will be recognized, at a rate of 33.3% per year. - Used equipment that has been purchased prior to the Program start is also recognized as a Depreciation Allowance expense, at the same rate as above. - An itemized list must be included in the FRM for each purchased equipment showing: - 1.
+- As in the APB, only Depreciation Allowance on the Purchased Equipment incurred over the duration of the Program will be recognized, at a rate of 33.3% per year. - Used equipment that has been purchased prior to the Program's Effective Date is also recognized as a Depreciation Allowance expense on the remaining economic life of the equipment, at the same rate as above. - An itemized list must be included in the FRM for each purchased equipment showing: - 1.
 Date of purchase of equipment - 2.
 Purchase price - 3.
 No. of months (including portions of a month) used on the Program during the reporting segment - 4.
-Percentage of time used on the Program within the number of months listed in (3) above. - Total Charged to Program The Depreciation Allowance for the Purchased Equipment item during the reporting segment, automatically calculated as follows: Purchase price (2 above) x # of months (3 above) / 12 x 0.333 x % used on Program (4 above) - See Section 9.3.3.11, below for the explanation on the "Working Sheet" available in the "File #6 - EC Semi-Annual CM Fiscal Report.xlsx" workbook to manage the detailed listing of Purchased Equipment expenditures in the reporting segment.
+Percentage of time used on the Program within the number of months listed in (3) above. - Total Charged to Program The Depreciation Allowance for the Purchased Equipment item during the reporting segment, automatically calculated as follows: Purchase price (2 above) x # of months (3 above) / 12 x 0.333 x % used on Program (4 above) - See Section 9.3.3.11, below for the explanation on the "Working Sheet" available in the "File #6 EC Semi-Annual CM Fiscal Report.xlsx" workbook to manage the detailed listing of Purchased Equipment expenditures in the reporting segment.